Nested Event Extraction upon Pivot Element Recogniton

 To address this challenge, we propose PerNee, a novel model for the NEE task via better recognizing PEs.
-Unlike existing methods, PerNee transfers the identification problem of the argument identities of PEs to a classification problem of the relations between trigger pairs within the same sentences.
-Specifically, PerNee first employs a BERT-based network to encode the input sentence while capturing its contextual.
-In order to enhance its performance on NEE, PerNee utilizes the information of event types and argument roles as prompts, which are prepended to the sentence.
-It then recognizes triggers by employing a Feedforward Neural Network (FNN) combined with a Conditional Random Field (CRF) layer.
-It adopts another FNN and CRF networks to extract regular arguments (i.e., entities), which are definitely not PEs.
-Next, by generating and classifying the pairs between triggers and regular arguments using an FNN, PerNee identifies for each regular argument its corresponding trigger and further determines its role.
-Simultaneously, by generating and classifying the pairs of triggers based on another FNN, it recognizes from the set of triggers, if any, every PE as well as the trigger of its corresponding outer event and itself role therein.
+Unlike existing methods, PerNee transfers the identification problem of the argument identities of PEs to a classification problem of relations between trigger pairs within the same sentences.
+Specifically, PerNee utilizes the label names of event types and argument roles as prompts, which are prepended to the sentences.
+It then employs a BERT-based network to encode the sentences along with these prompts, generating contextual representations enriched with the information of event types and argument roles.
+Next, PerNee recognizes triggers and regular arguments (i.e., entities that are definitely not PEs) by employing two separate Feedforward Neural Networks (FNNs) combined with a Conditional Random Field (CRF) layer.
+Finally, PerNee identifies every regular argument corresponding to its trigger and further determines its role by generating and classifying pairs between triggers and regular arguments using an FNN.
+Simultaneously, by generating and classifying the pairs of triggers based on another FNN, it recognizes from the set of triggers, if any, every PE as well as the trigger of its corresponding outer-nest event and its role therein.
 By so doing, the nested event structure contained in the input sentence is identified.
-Finally, PerNee employs a beam search based decoder to generate the complete event structures.